 Best places to stay in Saint-Gervais et des Grottes:

-🔍MORE HOTEL DEALS IN SANT GERVAIS7.
-Jonction, famous for its arts and nightlife scene
+🔍MORE HOTEL DEALS IN SANT GERVAIS

 Located directly to the west of Old Town, Jonction is the meeting point of the Arve river and Rhone river.
 The river separates the neighborhood into two sections, the urban east side, known for its arts and nightlife scene, and the leafier west, with its prominent green spaces.

-Bordering the University of Geneva to the east, the region of Jonction is known for boasting the best of the city’s nightlife.
+Bordering the University of Geneva to the east, Jonction is known for boasting the best of the city’s nightlife.
 From a wide variety of bars, cafes, and restaurants, to a selection of late-night clubs, you’re sure to find something to keep you entertained, no matter how late you like to stay out.

 Additionally, the district is a hotbed of art and theatre.
 The Geneva Centre of Contemporary Art is located at the heart of the neighborhood, surrounded by smaller art galleries and exhibition spaces.
 A number of small theatres, auditoriums, and dance halls are peppered across the area, whilst the Grand Theatre of Geneva is just a short distance to the east.